-The Federation of Automotive Products Manufacturers (FAPM) is an association of manufacturers engaged in the production of a comprehensive range of automotive products.
+The Federation of Automotive Products Manufacturers is the association for manufacturers engaged in the production of a comprehensive range of automotive products.
 It was formed in 1958 and currently consists of some 80 member companies.

 Learn more about FAPM and FAPM membership.